adelC/Consciousness/scenarios/sc1.md

 while True:

-  Perception.
-Red or white pixel appears in front of the snake
+  Perception              ## Red or white pixel appears in front of the snake
 		If white pixel:
 			input = upload image of a fruit ## using scikit-image Else if red pixel